Tokyo hotel apologizes for 'Japanese only' elevator sign

-(Reuters) — A Tokyo hotel has apologized and removed signs reading "Japanese only" and "foreigners only" from elevators after the anti-COVID-19 precaution sparked outrage on social media ahead of the 2020 Summer Olympics.
+(Reuters) — A Tokyo hotel has apologized and removed signs reading "Japanese only" and "foreigners only" from elevators after the anti-Covid-19 precaution sparked outrage on social media ahead of the 2020 Summer Olympics.

 Tokyo entered a state of emergency on July 12 amid concerns that an influx of tens of thousands of athletes and officials during the July 23--August 8 Games will spread the coronavirus, cases of which are already rising in the Japanese capital.